 While the UK focus is, understandably, on SONIA, market participants and advisers also need to be aware of (and engage where necessary) in the timetables and outcomes for the development of RFRs for other leading currencies (notably USD, HKD, JPY, CHF, EUR, AUD, SGD etc.).
 In particular the European landscape is complicated by the EU Benchmarks Regulation, which from January 2020 will require benchmarks that are used in certain types of financial contracts (which excludes corporate loans) to be authorised for use within the EU.
 For more on SOFR, and ESTER (for USD and the euro respectively), see here.

 The FCA and FSB have recognised the need for RFR-derived term rates but it may not be practical (or even desirable) to create term RFRs in some currencies where markets are insufficiently liquid.
 However, regulated entities may need to demonstrate why they might determine it was or is appropriate to enter into a relevant IBOR loan at the time of execution.
-In all instances the related infrastructure to deal with term RFRs will need to be developed before they can be rolled out to the loan markets.
+In all instances the related infrastructure to deal with term RFRs both on the lender and borrower side, will need to be developed before they can be rolled out to the loan markets.

 Borrower side views